Electrical Engineering (EE)

 EE 5643.
 Advanced Robotics and Artificial Intelligence.
 (3-0) 3 Credit Hours.

 Introduction and review of manipulator robots, mobile robotics navigation, localization, sensing and control.
 Drones modeling and control, AI and machine Learning, clustering, PCA, regression, evolutionary computing, fuzzy systems, deep learning, deep neural networks, and projects.
-Differential Tuition: $165.
+This course has Differential Tuition.

 EE 5663.
 Artificial Intelligence.
 (3-0) 3 Credit Hours.

 An introduction to the theories and algorithms used to create artificial intelligence (AI) systems.
 Topics include search algorithms, logic, probabilistic reasoning, planning, and applications from areas such as computer vision, robotics, and natural language processing.
 Programming assignments will be provided.
-Differential Tuition: $165.
+This course has Differential Tuition.

 EE 5693.
 Dielectric and Optoelectronic Devices.
 (3-0) 3 Credit Hours.